david-leverenz/SQL-employee-tracker/README.md

 ## License
 This project is licensed under the MIT license.
 ## Acknowledgments
 Special thanks to Poornima for helping me get the first thing done.
-Very special thanks to my tutor Erik Hirsch for helpoing me get one of the more complicated inserts done.
+Very special thanks to my tutor Erik Hirsch for helping me get one of the more complicated inserts done.